 The reverse plank hip raise is one of the key variations of plank that works on the core and strengthens the lower back.

-At the same time, it also improves flexibility, muscle coordination, and balance.
+It also improves flexibility, muscle coordination, balance, and hip mobility.

 - Sit on the floor, legs extended straight in front of you, and place your hands on the ground behind you, fingers pointing opposite to the body.